ChrisAlderson/pop-api/README.md

   workers: 2          // The amount of workers to fork.
 }
 PopApi.use(HttpServer, httpServerOpts)
-// Doesn't bind anyting to the PopApi instance, just forks the workers and makes
+// Doesn't bind anything to the PopApi instance, just forks the workers and makes
 // the app listen on your configured port.
 ```